ROCm/clARMOR/README.md

         you wish to test in the overflow detector. {working directory} is the the directory where the the program should be run from.
-        The run script will temporarily change directories to this working dir, and will also temporarily add it to the PATH variable.
+        The run script will temporarily change directories to this working dir, and will also temporarily add it to the PATH environment variable.

     --run (or -r):
         This parameter is the command line used to run the application you wish